 1. Take a walk.
 Hike in the woods, on a local nature trail, or around the neighborhood.
 The exercise will do you good and you never know what you'll see or who you'll meet.

-4. Read: A 2009 study showed that it took participants only six minutes to relax once they started reading.
-For the purposes of stress relief, we suggest you forgo info heavy texts for a good novel, spiritual/religious reads, or self-help books.
+4. Read.
+In a 2009 study, it took participants only six minutes to relax once they started reading.
+For the purposes of stress relief, we suggest you forgo information-heavy texts for a good novel, spiritual/religious reads, or self-help books.

 6. Get a few minutes of fresh air and sunlight.

-8. Engage in a game or activity that requires focus: I just completed a 1000 piece puzzle so I must warn you, while it was incredibly soothing I also forgot to do laundry, feed my children, or change out of my sweatpants until it’s completion four days later.
-For something a little less time consuming, try your paper’s daily Crossword or Sudoku.
+8. Engage in a game or activity that requires focus.
+I just completed a 1000 piece puzzle so I must warn you: While it was incredibly soothing, I also forgot to do laundry, feed my children, and change out of my sweatpants until its completion four days later.
+For something a little less time consuming, try your paper's daily Crossword or Sudoku.

 14. Establish a better work/life balance.
 Here's how to stop work overload with a few simple boundaries.

-16. Listen to your favorite music playlist (or our Ultimate Grief Playlist): Music can have a positive impact on both our physical and emotional health, from reducing the perceived intensity of pain to relieving symptoms of depression.
+16. Listen to your favorite playlist (or our Ultimate Grief Playlist): Music can have a positive impact on both our physical and emotional health, from reducing the perceived intensity of pain to relieving symptoms of depression.

 17. Go somewhere that makes you feel at ease.
 My spot is Barnes and Noble.